-Now, we’re excited to announce that our Mobile Crisis Outreach Teams (MCOT) launched a pilot program with the Skagit County Sheriff’s Office to embed a clinician with law enforcement officer for mental health-related calls.
+Now, we’re excited to announce that our Mobile Crisis Outreach Teams (MCOT) launched a pilot program, IMPACT (Integrated Model of Police And Crisis Teams), with the Skagit County Sheriff’s Office to embed a clinician with law enforcement officer for mental health-related calls.

 This means that when a mental health dispatch code comes through, a clinician and their law enforcement counterpart will respond to the call together.
 From there, the mental health professional will attempt to de-escalate the situation and to understand the individual’s underlying needs.

 In the first week alone, we had nearly 50 contacts, or an average of nearly seven contacts a day.
 Anyone can experience a crisis, and with this program, we can work to ensure that we’re meeting people where they’re at.
 Read on to learn more about the project’s goals: